pajtai/mvc-express/README.md

 MVC Express is a minimal MVC framework.
 It gives you:

 1. Auto loading of Models you create
-1. Optioneal Sequelize model loader
+1. Optional Sequelize model loader
 1. Auto loading of Resource Controllers - Controllers with CRUD on Controller name based routes
 1. Auto loading of Basic Controllers - Controllers that can be attached to routes
 1. Routes.js file to hook Basic Controllers to routes